Maryam090/AppFolioManager/src/content/sections/features.md

     description: "Bring clarity to complex environments with interactive maps of your applications, datasets, and organizational structure."
     bulletpoints_x:
       - icon: "/images/icons/svg/lock.svg"
-        title: "Application Relationships"
+        title: "Application Dependency Mapping"
-        description: "Understand how apps are connected and where dependencies exist."
+        description: "Instantly understand how applications are connected, where dependencies exist, and how changes in one system could ripple through others."
       - icon: "/images/icons/svg/user-shield.svg"
-        title: "Dataset Flow"
+        title: "Data & Business Flow Maps"
-        description: "Track data movement and usage across multiple systems and stakeholders."
+        description: "Visualize how data moves between applications and teams.
+See which departments depend on which tools — and spot inefficiencies before they grow."
-      - icon: "/images/icons/svg/audit.svg"
+      # - icon: "/images/icons/svg/audit.svg"
-        title: "Department & Business Maps"
+      #   title: "Risk & Redundancy Exposure"
-        description: "See which teams rely on which apps and uncover opportunities for optimization."
+      #   description: "See which teams rely on which apps and uncover opportunities for optimization."
     button:
       enable: true
       label: "Get Started"
       link: "https://my.appfoliomgr.com/login"
 ---